binaryage/blog/_posts/2009-10-27-rebug-record-the-bug-and-replay-it-later.md

 **A Tester's session:**

 * Tester installs browser extension "Rebug"
-* Tester does QA work and in case she encounters a bug:
+* Tester does QA work and if she encounters a bug:
-  * clicks "REBUG" button</span>
+  * she clicks "REBUG" button</span>
-  * this will serialize browser state onto remote server and put URL into clipboard
+  * this will serialize the browser state onto remote server and put a URL into the clipboard
-  * tester opens an issue in favorite issue tracker (as she would normally do) and paste generated link along with description for later inspection by a developer
+  * tester opens an issue in her favorite issue tracker (as she would normally do) and pastes the generated link along with description for later inspection by a developer

 **A Developer's session:**